mihael-tunik/dp_with_masks/README.md

 Here you can find my collection of nice example tasks.

 ### **tsp**:
-> Given distances between cities find closed tour through all of them with minimal length.
+> Given distances between cities.
+Find closed tour through all of them with minimal length.

-This is classic NP-hard problem and its DP solution known as Bellman–Held–Karp algorithm is based on submask memoization.
+This is classic NP-hard problem and its DP solution (known as Bellman–Held–Karp algorithm) is based on submask dynamic programming.

 ```
 Store one array: dp[n][2^n], minimum path through vertices in mask from k to 0 vertice